getodk/docs/aggregate-install.rst

 .. tip::

    Beginning with Java 7 Update 51, there are security level settings that may prevent the upload tool from running.
-A reported workaround is to add the file: path (e.g., file:///) to the Exception Site list.
+A reported workaround is to add the file: path (e.g., ``file:///``) to the Exception Site list.

 - Enter the Gmail account in the upload tool that you specified to use the App Engine.
 This will enable the :guilabel:`Get Token` button.

 .. image:: /img/aggregate-install/get-token.*
    :alt: Image showing the window for upload tool to enter the email id and get a token.

-- Click the :guilabel:`Get Token` button.Two things happen after this:-
+- Click the :guilabel:`Get Token` button.
+Two things happen after this:

     - Your default browser will open to a Google site (accounts.google.com) where you are asked to choose a Gmail account (select the account specified by you to use the App Engine), and then approve allowing "Google App Engine appcfg" to View and manage your AppEngine instances and datastores.
 Click :guilabel:`Allow`.
 This will take you to a screen with instructions to copy a code.
     - At the same time, a pop-up dialog should be displayed by the upload tool.